rdelrio123/2021-ggg298-week7/README.md

-Hello people how you do
+Hello fellow kids, how do you do?

+Eating food to stave off diease